swiftdemand/swiftprotocol/README.md

 Due to the controlled nature of the Delegated Node network, nodes can work to forge blocks extremely fast with a targeted time of 3 seconds per block.
 Other algorithms that have implemented proof of stake algorithms such as EOS which has the same functionality of having selected speaker nodes that forge blocks\[1] Have proven that it's possible to scale such a system to 50,000 Transactions Per Section\[2] For comparison Visa is able to scale up to 24,000 TPS \[3]

 ### Low Transaction Fees
-Transactions have no inherent cost to send on SwiftDemand, however a small 3% fee is added onto each transaction.
-This fee is used to support identity providers allowing them to have funds to resolve disputes as well as continue to develop the platform.
+Transactions have no inherent cost to send on SwiftDemand, however Identity Providers do have the ability to set transaction fees allowing them to have funds to resolve transaction disputes.
 The Swift Protocol reserves 80% of each block to be used exclusively for Identity Providers proportional to the amount of Swift Citizens they have verified with a minimum of 10.
 It is therefore the responsibility of Identity Providers to ensure spam transactions are not added to the chain.
 The remaining 20% of each block will be open for transactions with a bidding system in a similar manner to how bitcoin functions \[4]

 ### Buyer / Seller Protections
 Transactions are able to be signed either by an Swift Citizen's private key or the private key of an Identity Provider.
 This gives Identity Providers the ability to reverse transactions and non-authorized transactions should only be used to settle disputes between buyer and sellers on the platform.
 When reversing funds is not possible Identity Providers have the responsibility to use the money earned from transaction fees to settle any issues.